 In February of 1942, just 10 weeks after the attacks on Pearl Harbor, the U.S. government issued Executive Order 9066, calling for the internment of Japanese Americans.
 Intended initially to prevent Japanese spies from receiving intel, this order authorized their removal from military areas “as deemed necessary or desirable” during World War II.

-These areas covered much of the west coast, where many Japanese-Americans resided, including California, Washington, and Oregon.
-By June, more than 110,000 people would be evacuated to internment camps scattered throughout the country.
+These areas covered much of the West Coast, where many Japanese-Americans resided, including California, Washington and Oregon.
+By June, more than 110,000 people would be forcibly removed from their homes and placed in prison camps scattered throughout the country.

-Under the order, anyone with 1/16th or more of Japanese heritage was required to evacuate.
-At first, about 15,000 Japanese-Americans willingly moved to the designated areas.
-By March 24, the U.S. Army began leading the evacuations, giving people just six days of notice to clear out with their belongings.
+Under the order, anyone with 1/16th or more of Japanese heritage was required to be removed.
+At first, about 15,000 Japanese Americans willingly moved to the designated areas.
+By March 24, the U.S. Army began leading the removals, giving people just six days of notice to clear out with their belongings.

 Want more HISTORY?
 Check out these stories: